jnk0le/simple-crt/README.md

 ```
 note that space "reserved" for stack/heap is counted as used by variables.

-To disable c++ static initialization (and premature out 96 bytes)
+To disable c++ static initialization
 `__CRT_NO_STATIC_INITIALIZERS` have to be globally (or at last within crt files) defined through
 compiler flags (project preporties -> preprocessor -> defined symbols (-D))
 `__CRT_NORETURN_FROM_MAIN` will remove deinitialiation only. (crashbranch remains)
 Those macros will not remove constructors/destructors and init/fini arrays (have to be KEEPt in linker
 to work at all when used)

 To properly print sizes of each memory segment (e.g. stm32h7)
 ```